Analysis | Pence tried to promote the White House’s coronavirus success — but instead showed where it failed

 Nine days later, the seven-day average of new cases was up nearly 50 percent.

-The surge in new cases, centered mostly in the South and the West, prompted the White House coronavirus task force (which Pence helms) to hold its first public briefing in months Friday.
-During the briefing, the vice president and his team tried to assuage any concerns about the recent increase, repeatedly suggesting both that it wasn’t as bad as the first surge in cases and that the increase was attributable to relatively small geographic regions.
+The surge in new cases, centered mostly in the South and the West, prompted the White House coronavirus task force (which Pence helms) to hold on Friday its first public briefing in months.
+During the briefing, the vice president and his team tried to assuage any concerns about the recent increase, repeatedly suggesting that it wasn’t as bad as the first surge in cases and that the increase was attributable to relatively small geographic regions.

 At the heart of the briefing was the tension inherent in having an elected official leading the coronavirus response effort.
-Pence is shackled by two impulses which are often in conflict: He needs to present the opinions of the medical experts tracking the pandemic for the government and he needs to simultaneously adhere to the political boundaries established by President Trump, his boss.
-This is a tension which would be present in any instance of a vice president running a science-based outreach effort, but it’s particularly staticky for a vice president serving Trump.
+Pence is shackled by two impulses that are often in conflict: He needs to present the opinions of the medical experts tracking the pandemic for the government and he needs to simultaneously adhere to the political boundaries established by President Trump, his boss.
+This is a tension that would be present in any instance of a vice president running a science-based outreach effort, but it’s particularly sticky for a vice president serving Trump.
 The president’s messaging is often implicitly or explicitly at odds with the recommendations of the health officials, making it that much harder for Pence to strike a balance.

 But, like any politician, he did his best.